teuteuguy/sputnik/README.md

 This repo is the work of 1 person only, and comes as is, non tested. **Use at your own risk**.
 Feedback is more than welcome.

+The main goal of Sputnik is to really help customers/partners get started on AWS IoT and start generating business value as fast as possible.

-## This is completely UNTESTED code!
-Use at your own risk!!!
-I will not be held reliable if the spaceships you are tracking suddently disapear because of an alien invasion the app did not show.
+### Reminder: This is untested code!
+Do use at your own risk!
+I will not be held reliable if the trucks, machines, spaceships you are tracking/monitoring suddently disappear because of an alien invasion the app did not account for.

 Kudos to the [IoT Device Simulator](https://aws.amazon.com/solutions/iot-device-simulator/) from which this project was inspired from, and completely rewritten on.